aimeos/aimeos-docs/src/config/client-jsonapi/site.md

 The allowed characters of the class name are A-Z, a-z and 0-9.
 No other characters are possible!
 You should always start the last part of the class name with an upper case character and continue only with lower case characters or numbers.
-Avoid chamel case names like "MyReview"!
+Avoid chamel case names like "MySite"!

 # template

-Relative path to the review JSON API template
+Relative path to the site lists JSON API template

 ```
-client/jsonapi/review/template = review/standard
+client/jsonapi/site/template = site/standard
 ```

-* Default: review/standard
+* Default: site/standard
-* Type: string - Relative path to the template creating the body of the JSON API
+* Type: string - Relative path to the template creating the body for the GET method of the JSON API
-* Since: 2017.03
+* Since: 2021.04

 The template file contains the code and processing instructions to generate the result shown in the JSON API body.
 The